TaurVil/Papio_ComparativeMethylation/README.md

 set.01.sh : get and map data, quality metrics

 set.02.sh : call genotypes from bam file.
-Produces the file "cleaned.genotypes_matrix.txt".
+Produces the file "cleaned.genotypes_matrix.txt" for 012 matrices and the merged.vcf.gz file.
+Contains all 20 autosomes and the 2 sex chromosomes.

 set.03.sh : get count data for the autosomes.
 Remove sites that are variable in the bisSNP calls or based on the methratio files. n44 info and count files, saved within n44.raw_count_data.RData

+After step 3, I did a lot of cleaning.
+Statistics and intermediate count files and bams were stored in "archived" and moved to a local hard drive.
+Fastq files (trimmed and raw) were removed and can be re-downloaded from SRA following set.01.sh.
+Genotypes by chormosome were removed and can be extracted from the total genotype file.
+Methratio folder was removed after zipping into a tar.gz file called "methratio_files.tar.gz" and stored in the archive.

 set.04.sh : hardac based models, namely regressing counts out, ANOVA, and macau